garvitraj/Power-of-Python/Receipt_Generator/intro.md

+# Stong Password generator In Python

-In this we tried to create a strong password generator using python here we used random function and concept of list to make a strong python generator
+## In this I have tried to create a strong password generator using python.

+### Concpets Used
+1. **Random function**
+2. **Concept of list to make a strong Password